anthonyshew/pulumi-aws/README.md

   - Alternatively, you can choose to deploy the new infra from your command line with the Pulumi CLI.

 Desired Improvements:

-- The database connection string has to be managed twice: once in Pulumi and another for github actions.
-Can we get this cleaned up?

 - I don't see any clear way for rolling back busted database migrations with Prisma.
 This needs to be investigated.